Table of Contents

 - Eat in moderation.

-For this reason, I dedicate my time to doing my best to uncover the best strategies how to deal with depression as well.
+Zehhu is a revolution when it comes to dealing with depression and obesity.
+We are more depressed and obese than ever9)http://thinkprogress.org/health/2014/10/02/3575170/depression-rising-americans/.
+Clearly, traditional antidepressants and diets are not effective.
+For this reason, I dedicate my time to doing my best to uncover the best strategies how to deal with depression, as well as obesity.

 References [ + ]